maciejdarlak/TravelCheck/README.md

-# TravelCheck – Business Trip Management System
+# TravelCheck – Event-Driven Business Trip Processing System

-Backend system for registering and processing business trips, built with Clean Architecture and designed for cloud deployment on Microsoft Azure.
+Cloud-native, event-driven backend system for registering and processing business trips, built with Clean Architecture and Microsoft Azure.

-The application focuses on backend architecture, asynchronous workflows and cloud-native patterns rather than UI presentation.
+The application focuses on asynchronous workflows, background processing and production-grade backend architecture rather than UI presentation.

 ---